 May I point out; There’s very little information on the company website (deca.net) regarding DecaAir, which doesn’t surprise me.
 As far as wireless technology goes, in my opinion, it would be a massive achievement if they actually manage to pull this off, mainly due to latency over wireless streaming.
 Having said that, it’s still early days, so anything could happen, we’ll just have to wait and see.

-The DecaAir is sold as a separate device and costs $49.
+The DecaAir will be sold as a separate device and is said to cost £37 ($49).

 Further information on the DecaGear Cool Goggles can be found in a separate article.